MitsukiUsui/proteome/createcatalog/README.md

     * adds genome_flag column to pnnl_lookup.csv

 0. pnnl_downloads.ipynb
-    * chooses which datasets to analyze
+    * chooses which datasets to analyze from pnnl_datasets.csv
-    * max 10
+	* max 10 datasets for each organisms